Avdhesh-Varshney/AI-Code/docs/algorithms/deep-learning/neural-networks/multilayer-perceptron.md

 1. **Input Layer**:
    - Accepts the input features (e.g., pixels of an image, numerical data).
-   - Each neuron corresponds to one input feature.
+   - Every neuron corresponds to one input feature .

 2. **Hidden Layers**:
    - Perform intermediate computations to learn the patterns and relationships in data.